GigMate/our_repository/BETA_TESTER_GUIDE.md

 5. Ratings appear on profiles

 **What to look for:**
-- Can anyone game the system?
+- Can anyone game the system
-- Ratings feel fair?
+- Ratings feel fair
-- Bad actors get filtered?
+- Bad actors get filtered

 ---